Skip to main content

 When you install a flow that uses such an endpoint Dovetail will run a pre-install check, to check wether the certificate is valid or not.
 When using a dynamic url this check can be bypassed and it will show up in the flow logging instead.

-Testing with HTTP component
+Testing HTTP requests

-Last update on July 10, 2024
+Last update on Nov 27, 2024